NatBat92/guild-wars-2-forum/README.md

 ![profile view](src/assets/readme/profile-page.jpg)

-- Find the posts created by the user
+- Find the posts created by the user.

-- See the number of posts
+- See the number of posts.

-- See the number of followers
+- See the number of followers.

-- See the number of following
+- See the number of following.

-- Owner can choose to edit, change username and change password
+- Owner can choose to edit, change username and change password.

 ![profile options](src/assets/readme/profile-edit-options.jpg)